DataTools Anti-Human Trafficking

 Scope

-This policy applies to DataTools employees and representatives of DataTools and we expect all contractors, subcontractors and business partners that DataTools engages to apply similar standards when working with us.
+This policy applies to DataTools employees and representatives of DataTools and we expect all suppliers, service providers and business partners that DataTools engages to apply similar standards when working with us.

 Principles